simon-javier/backup-manuscript-thesis/main.typ

 The study of #cite(<yang_multimodal_2024>) supports this by stating that many diseases are left undiagnosed and untreated, even if the disease shows many physical symptoms.
 With the rise of Artificial intelligence (AI), self-diagnosis and improved disease recognition have become more promising than ever.
 AI-driven diagnostic systems can potentially improve the accuracy and speed of disease diagnosis, especially for skin diseases.
 These tools have shown promising results in the diagnosis of skin diseases, with some studies demonstrating superior performance compared to human dermatologists.

 The urgency of research in personal hygiene and nail diseases is exceptionally high due to the significant health implications of untreated nail infections, which can range from minor discomfort to severe systemic health issues.
 Conducting in-depth research not only aids in identifying risk factors, transmission patterns, and effective prevention strategies but also supports the development of evidence-based interventions.
-These interventions are crucial for designing educational programs and health campaigns aimed at raising public awareness of the importance of proper nail care. #cite(<ardianto_bioinformatics-driven_2025>, form: "normal")
+These interventions are crucial for designing educational programs and health campaigns aimed at raising public awareness of the importance of proper nail care #cite(<ardianto_bioinformatics-driven_2025>, form: "normal").

 === Nail Abnormalities as Systemic Disease Indicators According to #cite(<shandilya_autonomous_2024>, form: "prose"), the architectural complexity of the nail unit proves to be an important marker for the general health condition and very often represents alterations coinciding with most diseases.
 Architectural changes in the nails constitute important diagnostic information within a broad spectrum of diseases---from cancer and dermatological diseases to respiratory and cardiovascular diseases.
 Their study develops an intricate classification system for nail diseases based on the anatomical characteristics of the nail unit for the enhancement of accuracy in dermatological diagnosis.
 Detailed diagnosis of nail diseases such as onychogryphosis, cyanosis, clubbing, and koilonychia enhances the accuracy of dermatological examination and alerts the clinician to more generalized health issues including hypoxia or anemia due to an iron deficiency.
 Besides, changes in nails may include manifestations like pitting in psoriasis or onycholysis in eczema: two diseases with a long duration.